kubeflow/website/content/en/docs/components/katib/overview.md

 ## Neural architecture search

 {{% alert title="Alpha version" color="warning" %}}
-Neural architecture search is currently in <b>alpha</b> with limited support.
+NAS is currently in <b>alpha</b> with limited support.
 The Kubeflow team is interested in any feedback you may have, in particular with regards to usability of the feature.
 You can log issues and comments in the [Katib issue tracker](https://github.com/kubeflow/katib/issues).
 {{% /alert %}}

-In addition to hyperparameter tuning, Katib offers a _neural architecture search_ (NAS) feature.
+In addition to hyperparameter tuning, Katib offers a _neural architecture search_ feature.
 You can use the NAS to design your artificial neural network, with a goal of maximizing the predictive accuracy and performance of your model.